ywng/fyp_web/README.md

 // Note that this method can be chained, i.e.
 $this->core_controller->add_return_data($key1, $value1)->add_return_data($key2, $value2)->add_return_data($key3, $value3);

-// Please remember to call successfully_process() in the end of the chain if no more processing is needed.
+// Please remember to call successfully_processed() in the end of the chain if no more processing is needed.
 ```
 <p>
 On the call of fail_response(), all added return data <b>will be dropped and will not be included</b> in the return message.